Kristie47/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes current working directory to user home directory
+display current directory contents in a long format